gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The story spilled out of Maddy and Gumption like paint out of a pair of dropped buckets.
-They'd been walking home---well, Gumption's home, not Maddy's, obviously---and gone after salvage, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone) and then a bot had come after them but they knocked it down and its regulator broke off and then it didn't have to follow orders and it told them about the attack.
+They'd been walking home---Gumption's home, not Maddy's, but that wasn't important---and they'd gone after some salvage they'd spotted, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone) and then a bot had come after them but they knocked it down and its regulator came off and then it didn't have to follow orders and it told them about the attack.

 "What in the Makers' name is a 'regulator'?"